Tim Tramnitz: 2025

 Tramnitz would remain with MP Motorsport for the 2025 FIA Formula 3 season.
 Tramnitz's season begain slowly in Melbourne where an electric issue in the sprint race left him a few laps down, but redeemed himself in the feature race by taking fifth place.
-After qualifying just outside the top 12 in Bahrain, Tramnitz set on recovery drives during the races, improving to sixth in the sprint before nabbing a third-place podium during the feature race.
+After qualifying just outside the top-twelve in Bahrain, Tramnitz set on recovery drives during the races, improving to sixth in the sprint before nabbing a third-place podium during the feature race.
 Tramnitz followed it up with his first win of the season during the Imola sprint race, where he outduelled his teammate Bruno del Pino to take MP Motorsport's first 1-2 finish in the series.
 He made a strong recovery drive in the feature race, improving five places to finish in sixth place.
 His points streak continued in Monaco with a double fifth place in the Principality, but this was interrupted during the Barcelona sprint race following a lap 1 collision with Martinius Stenshorne and Roman Biliński which broke his suspension.
 Despite a three-place grid penalty for being at fault of the collision, he charged forward, eventually finishing the feature race in seventh.

 Tramnitz qualified down in 17th for Austria, but made an excellent late charge in the sprint race, moving forward to finish in sixth place.
 He improved even further in the feature race, making up fifteen positions to finish on the podium in second place.
 However, this was followed by a run of three consecutive non-scoring rounds, compounded by a wrong tyre choice during the Silverstone feature race and another difficult qualifying in Budapest.
 In the Monza sprint race, Tramnitz tussled with his rivals for the lead and eventually emerged victorious for his second triumph of the season, but was stripped of it after failing to engage the start setup procedure.
 He concluded the season with tenth in the feature race, meaning he finished fourth in the standings with 93 points, one win and three podiums.

+2026

+During pre-season testing in Barcelona, Tramnitz deputised for an injured Michael Shin at Hitech TGR.

+FIA Formula 2 Championship

+Tramnitz was due to step up to Formula 2 in with MP Motorsport, however, financial reasons prevent the move up, and Gabriele Minì was selected instead to partner Oliver Goethe.